 Support is a different word than “excels at.”

 Any database can support virtually any application.
 But the question is whether it does it well.
-It turns out that HANA is a poor match for S/4HANA, but this not yet a problem, because five years after this article was written S/4HANA is still not ready to implement.
+It turns out that HANA is a poor match for S/4HANA, but this not yet a problem because five years after this article was written, S/4HANA is still not ready to implement.

-This falls in the conventional approach of simply accepting because SAP offers something or supports something that it must be good or worth using.
+This falls in the conventional approach of merely accepting because SAP offers something or supports something that it must be good or worth using.
 What other vendor gets that kind of slack cut for it?

 Steve on What Scenarios HANA Can Address

 “What Oracle doesn’t tell you about SAP HANA is that it addresses scenarios that were not feasible before, even with an armada of legacy tools – for example with the business function library in HANA it is now possible, using standard SQL, to execute in-database processes and functions that could not be written in SQL before.”